Paradiso

 Paradiso (/it/; Italian for "Paradise" or "Heaven") is the third and final part of Dante's Divine Comedy, following the Inferno and the Purgatorio.
-It is an allegory telling of Dante's journey through Heaven, guided by Beatrice, who symbolises theology.
+It is an allegory telling of Dante's journey through Heaven, guided by Beatrice, who symbolises Christian grace or revelation.
 In the poem, Paradise is depicted as a series of concentric spheres surrounding the Earth, consisting of the Moon, Mercury, Venus, the Sun, Mars, Jupiter, Saturn, the Fixed Stars, the Primum Mobile and finally, the Empyrean.
 It was written in the early 14th century.
 Allegorically, the poem represents the soul's ascent to God.

+Composition

+Though the precise dates of composition are uncertain, research by Giorgio Petrocchi suggests that Dante began planning Paradiso while revising Inferno and Purgatorio from 1313 to 1317.
+It was likely not published until after Dante's death.
+Giovanni Boccaccio claimed that Paradiso was initially thought unfinished at Dante's death until his sons discovered the final thirteen cantos among his papers.

+Scholars such as Robert Hollander suggest that Dante may not have finished his revisions to the poem before his death; Hollander points to subtle contradictions in the poem not present in the first two cantiche, suggesting that Paradiso lacks the "'finished' quality" of the first two.
+Stylistically, the poem often diverges significantly from the first two cantiche, featuring far fewer characters (there are fewer than twenty speakers in Paradiso compared to over fifty in each of the two prior cantiche), far longer individual speeches, and a greater emphasis on philosophical discourse.
+Structurally, it matches the prior two cantiche, featuring thirty-three cantos traversing one portion of the afterlife--here, Dante is led through the nine heavenly bodies before reaching the nonphysical Empyrean.